Amazon Inventory Management in 4 Easy Steps

 Smart inventory buyers factor these “what ifs” into their inventory order lead times and demand forecasting when placing orders with suppliers.
 Here are what these terms mean, and how Amazon can help you make smarter inventory order decisions:

 Lead time is the time it takes for inventory to arrive once it’s ordered.
-When using lead times to place informed reorders, you allow enough time for shipments to arrive before running out of your current stock.
+It allows enough time for shipments to arrive before running out of your current stock.
 Understanding supplier lead times helps buyers content with two inventory challenges:

 You also have to predict how much inventory you’ll need when you place an order.
-This is called forecasting—which is the practice of basing your reorder quantities on sales trends.
+This is called forecasting, the practice of basing your reorder quantities on sales trends.

 Example: Combine Lead Times, Forecasting, and Experience for Smart Buys